theta360developers/blog/_posts/2016-02-22-remote-shutter.md

 From Rune Kyndal
 Hi Guys..
-I just finished building a handy little remote shutter for my THETA S camera and thought I would share
+I just finished building a handy little remote shutter for my THETA S camera and thought I would share it.

 I'm using
 [Katsuya Yamamoto's ESP8266 "simple remote" code](https://github.com/katsuya-san/ESP8266-THETA-S-SimpleRemoteControler)

-the only change i did to the code was to swap the I/O around to make it work with the I/O available on the smaller ESP-01 board
+The only change I made to the code was to swap the I/O around to make it work with the I/O available on the smaller ESP-01 board

     const int buttonPin = 0;
     const int led2Pin = 2;

-I used a small Lipo battery and charger circuit. built the required ESP-01 circuit straight on to the 2x4 header. and stuffed inside a cheap 9v battery case
+I used a small Lipo battery and charger circuit and built the required ESP-01 circuit straight onto the 2x4 header.
-(patent pending ugly hotglue birds-nest style)
+Everything is stuffed inside of a cheap 9v battery case (patent pending ugly hot glue birds-nest style)

-but she works
+But, she works.

 ![](https://dl.dropboxusercontent.com/u/1644351/theta-remote/IMG_3581.JPG)